 Work alongside Education Welfare Officer.
 Themed assemblies with a focus on improved attendance. weekly monitoring against all pupils, Non PP and SEN. Implement programme of positive discrimination for Children's leadership roles e.g. school council, children's team and general roles of responsibility.
 Teachers to monitor Pupil Premium representation.
-October 2019 PP children represented on all school 'groups'.
+October 2023 PP children represented on all school 'groups'.
 Executive Headteacher to monitor and evaluate disadvantaged representation.
 Ensuring regular, positive contact between teaching staff and parents/carers by; Meeting on minimum once a year to discuss progress and support.
-Telephone conversations when faceto-face contact isn't possible.
-Ensuring that parents/carers of children identified as disadvantaged/vulnerable receive information regarding meetings and consultation evenings.
-Annual report to parents sent home with additional information relating to intervention strategies received.
 Teachers to ensure that all parents/carers are invited to attend meetings.
-Admin Team to ensure that dates of meetings are distributed to parents/carers.
-Sept 2019 & ongoing.
+Sept 2023 & on- going.
 Cost associated with ParentMail.
 Parents aware of the impact specific intervention have had on progress and attainment via annual report to parents.
+Executive Headteacher to liaise with teachers to monitor and record contact made with parents/carers.
+Telephone conversations when face- to-face contact isn't possible.
+Ensuring that parents/carers of children identified as disadvantaged/vulnerable receive information regarding meetings and consultation evenings.
+Admin Team to ensure that dates of meetings are distributed to parents/carers.
 Parents made aware of individual child responses to Pupil Premium questionnaire via additional information provided in annual report to parents.
+Governors to monitor and evaluate through; Reports from Executive Headteacher.
+Annual report to parents sent home with additional information relating to intervention strategies received.
 Increased uptake of Parent's evening appointments for families in receipt of PP funding.
-Executive Headteacher to liaise with teachers to monitor and record contact made with parents/carers.
-Governors to monitor and evaluate through; Reports from Executive Headteacher.